jorisroovers/gitlint/docs/configuration.md

 ### staged

 Fetch additional meta-data from the local repository when manually passing a commit message to gitlint via stdin or `--commit-msg`.
+Useful if checking other properties of a commit besides just the message.

 | Default value | gitlint version | commandline flag | environment variable |
 | ------------- | --------------- | ---------------- | -------------------- |